JuliaDiff/juliadiff.github.io/index.md

 - [JuliaDiff/TaylorDiff.jl](https://github.com/JuliaDiff/TaylorDiff.jl): Higher order directional derivatives (experimental)
 - [JuliaDiff/Diffractor.jl](https://github.com/JuliaDiff/Diffractor.jl): Source transformation AD backend (experimental)

+### Interfaces

+- [gdalle/DifferentiationInterface.jl](https://github.com/gdalle/DifferentiationInterface.jl): Generic interface for first- and second-order differentiation with any AD backend on 1-argument functions (`f(x) = y` or `f!(y, x)`).
+- [JuliaDiff/AbstractDifferentiation.jl](https://github.com/JuliaDiff/AbstractDifferentiation.jl): Generic interface for first- and second-order differentiation with a subset of AD backends on functions with more than one argument (will soon wrap DifferentiationInterface.jl).

 ### Rulesets

 These packages define derivatives for basic functions, and enable users to do the same: